R-Dson/omazzite/README.md

 # omazzite &nbsp; [![bluebuild build badge](https://github.com/r-dson/omazzite/actions/workflows/build.yml/badge.svg)](https://github.com/r-dson/omazzite/actions/workflows/build.yml)

-See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.

-After setup, it is recommended you update this README to describe your custom image.
+This is a custom atomic Fedora image, built upon the `bazzite-dx-nvidia` base.
+It provides Hyprland desktop environment, based on the [Omarchy](https://omarchy.org) implementation and patterns, with the configuration of [omadora](https://github.com/elpritchos/omadora).

 ## Installation

 > [!WARNING]
-> [This is an experimental feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable), try at your own discretion.
+> This is an experimental, try at your own discretion.

 To rebase an existing atomic Fedora installation to the latest build: